kanthaus/kanthaus.online/user/pages/10.about/50.visiting/visiTour/default.en.md

 -   Wooden things: don't leave them wet!
 Hand-wash if necessary then towel-dry and return to storage immediately after use.
 -   Smoking: outside the house and away from open windows.
 Please dispose of smoking waste safely in the black bin.

-**Do your fair share.** How to not create work for other Kanthäusler:
+**Do your fair share.** How to not create work for other Kanthausians:
 -   Surfaces: keep away personal and communal items after use, clean if required.
 -   Sinks: leave them empty, suitably clean and with the strainer in place.
 -   Cups, plates and cutlery: leave them in the reuse shelf or put them in the dishwasher after use.